Bergschrat1/setup_spotify/README.md

 # setup_spotify
-files to setup spotify with spotifyd
+files to setup spotify with spotifyd + spotpris